neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 ![picture 2](../images/1665a1b95431cf904eddc81fbb81c2e991726c9866c4b14ce0c27a2d37efb439.png)
 _Figure 2: Share of variants with at least N key mutations in the RBD worldwide, source: [covSpectrum collection 54](https://cov-spectrum.org/collections/54)_

-The gist is: the more key RBD mutations, the faster the growth but the lower the share (as expectable, because anything with >= 5 mutatiosn is automatically in the category of >= 4.
+The gist is: the more key RBD mutations, the faster the growth but the lower the share (as expectable, because anything with >= 5 mutations is automatically in the category of >= 4.

 An alternative way to plot is to use exact counts of mutations.
 In that case, the curve can go down, as higher levels are not included in lower levels.
 This is what it looks like for 0-3 mutations: